gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 One of the new features of Java 8 is the concept of default methods in interfaces.
 Documentation says that “default methods enable you to add new functionality to the interfaces of your libraries and ensure binary compatibility with code written for older versions of those interfaces”<sup>[ (1) ](#fnOne)</sup>.

-This a great idea: you can now extend your interfaces without breaking current implementation (backwards compatibility).
+This is a great idea: you can now extend your interfaces without breaking current implementation (backwards compatibility).
-As great as this idea is, developers around the world have found another use for default interfaces: building tightly coupled systems that look loosely coupled.
+As great as this idea is, developers have found another usage for default interfaces: **build tightly coupled systems that look loosely coupled**.

-Let’s have an example: Let’s say you are building some cyborg pets to keep you company: A Duck and an Owl.
+Let’s say you are building some IoT cyborg pets to keep you company: A Duck and an Owl.
 Your code would look something like this:
 {% highlight java %}
 public class Duck {}
 public class Owl {}
 {% endhighlight %}
-Now you want to add `fly` behaviour to them, and it’s common to both.
-How do you achieve that?
-By inheritance, of course <sup>[ (2) ](#fnTwo)</sup>: You create a base abstract class, add the `fly` behaviour there and make your cyborgs to extend the base class:
+Now you want to add a common `fly` behaviour to them, how do you achieve that?
+By inheritance, of course <sup>[ (2) ](#fnTwo)</sup>: You create a base abstract class, add the `fly` behaviour there, and make your cyborgs to extend the base class:
 {% highlight java %}
 public abstract class FlyingCyborg {
 	public void fly() {